zombieeboy/zombieeboy/README.md

 # other random things i wanna add

-- my fictionkins are: mituna, will byers and caliborn.
 - DON'T BE AFRIAD TO INT WITH ME! i need more pony town friends!
 D:

 - C+H is FULLY allowed..unless i have dniuf in my name !!